mystor/git-revise/docs/man.rst

 CONFIGURATION
 =============

+Configuration is managed by :manpage:`git-config(1)`.

-.. option:: revise.autoSquash
+.. gitconfig:: revise.autoSquash

-   If set to true enable :option:`--autosquash` option by default.
-Only applicable with :option:`--interactive`.
-   This setting overrides :option:`rebase.autoSquash`.

-.. option:: rebase.autoSquash

-   When :option:`revise.autoSquash` is unset, standard git configuration ``rebase.autoSquash`` is used as a fallback.
+   If set to true, imply :option:`--autosquash` whenever :option:`--interactive` is specified.
+Overridden by :option:`--no-autosquash`.
+Defaults to false.
+If not set, the value of ``rebase.autoSquash`` is used instead.

 CONFLICT RESOLUTION